-Jeff Spicoli is the protagonist in Fast Times at Ridgemont High, a 1982 high school comedy that defined a generation and is still considered to be one of the funniest teen films ever made.
+Jeff Spicoli is the protagonist in Fast Times at Ridgemont High (on Amazon), a 1982 high school comedy that defined a generation and is still considered to be one of the funniest teen films ever made.

 Played by a 22-year-old Sean Penn, the character embodied the surfer stereotype, one associated with a carefree attitude and copious quantities of marijuana.